About the degree programme

 • general experimental psychology

-• Our programme focuses on developing skills in research methods and statistical analysis, including programming in R, to support our research-led teaching.
+• Our programme focuses on developing skills in research methods and statistical analysis, including programming in R and qualitative methods, to support our research-led teaching.

-I chose to study Psychology not only because of the large variation of areas it covers but also because of the opportunities it offers post-degree.
-Psychology of Edinburgh complimented this choice.
-Not only that, but the data-analysis course provides a valuable opportunity to learn basic-level coding and transferrable skills.
+I chose to study psychology not only because of the large variation of areas it covers but also because of the opportunities it offers post-degree.
+Psychology at Edinburgh complimented this choice.
+Not only that, but the data-analysis course provides a valuable opportunity to learn basic-level coding and transferable skills.

 Find your entry requirements